PanGDX/translation-upload-system/README.md

 - get rid of padding zeros for all text file names
 - make sure that the folder name aligns with the data.json
 - UPDATE DATA.JSON AND NAME2NAME.JSON MUST MUST MUST

+no need to do cyberpunk

+upload all the chapters for Flevance from temp align the chapters for Flevance

+run extract.py for all
+replace all the common names (read from Names.txt too)